 The Dov Gabbay Prize for Logic and Foundations is an international research prize launched on the occasion of Professor Dov Gabbay's 77th birthday.
 This initiative honours the extraordinary and multi-faceted scientific and editorial work of Dov Gabbay, known in particular for editing an extensive collection of specialized Logic Handbooks.

 The jury consists of six renowned logicians from relevant areas of Mathematics, Philosophy and Computer Science.
-For the 2023 edition it includes:
+For the round 2022/2023 it includes:

 - Johan van Benthem (Amsterdam University, NL/U Stanford, US)